 By completing an internship you will have a greater understanding of what that company does and how closely their career offerings match your career ambitions.
 It is the perfect opportunity to understand what you could expect if you joined their graduate programme the following year.

 During the programme you could take part in a number of development activities which may include things like career planning, meeting and presenting to senior leaders and the delivery of business projects.
-Projects can involve working with data, building spreadsheets and models, or conducting research on an aspect of the business to present to your whole team.
+Projects can involve working with data, building spreadsheets and models, or creating research on an aspect of the business to present to your whole team.

 An insurance internship will give you valuable real-world experience while you are still a student.
 It will enable you to apply your education in an environment that is both rewarding and intellectually stimulating.